FRCTeam31/2025_competition_robot/README.md

 [![REEFSCAPE Animation Video](https://img.youtube.com/vi/YWbxcjlY9JY/0.jpg)](https://www.youtube.com/watch?v=YWbxcjlY9JY)

 ## Project Tracking
-The Programming team's work is tracked in [this GitHub Project](https://github.com/orgs/FRCTeam31/projects/2/views/1?pane=info), each with one of the below statuses:
+The Programming team's work is tracked in [this GitHub Project](https://github.com/orgs/FRCTeam31/projects/2/views/1?pane=info), with one of the below statuses:
 - _Planning_ - We're planning how we want to code this
 - _Active_ - Coding is in progress
 - _Awaiting Mech/Elec_ - Progress is blocked by a mechanical or electrical problem